-Figure 13 Mapkey added to ribbon group and Quick Access toolbar
+My Group Figure 13 Mapkey added to ribbon group and Quick Once again select Mapkeys in the pulldown list, then Access toolbar

 We have spent a lot of time so far looking at how to set up Creo to help you be more efficient and productive with your time.
 It's time to actually produce something!
 We'll take this opportunity to explore the concept of multibody modeling (introduced in Creo Parametric 7.0).
 This provides yet another powerful and flexible tool to assist in model creation.